Step 1: Pick a Type of String

 Recommendation

-Natural gut strings are an excellent choice for experienced players looking for a high-end string that offers terrific performance and aren’t overly concerned with the durability of their strings.
+Natural gut strings are an excellent choice for experienced players who are less price-sensitive and looking for a high-end string with terrific performance and feel.

-On the other hand, if you’re a beginner, play casually or infrequently, or are on a tight budget, then these strings are unlikely to be a good fit.
-As a beginner or casual tennis player, you’ll be hard-pressed to detect the nuanced difference compared to their synthetic counterparts, so you might as well save yourself the cash.
+On the other hand, if you’re a beginner, play casually or infrequently, or are on a tight budget, these strings are unlikely to be a good fit.
+At this stage, you’ll be hard-pressed to detect the nuanced difference compared to their synthetic counterparts, so you might as well save yourself the cash.

 Synthetic Gut

-Most nylon strings feature a larger solid core construction with smaller outer wraps.
-The quality of nylon, exact construction, bonding agents, and coatings are some of the factors that result in a wide range of prices.
+Most nylon strings feature a solid core construction with smaller outer wraps.
+The quality of nylon, construction methods, bonding agents, and coatings differentiate these strings, resulting in a wide range of prices.

 Pros